timescale/pgai/docs/python-integration.md

 ## Working with alembic

-The `Vectorizer` generates a new SQLAlchemy model, that is available under the attribute that you specify.
+The `embedding_relationship` generates a new SQLAlchemy model, that is available under the attribute that you specify.
 If you are using alembic's autogenerate functionality to generate migrations, you will need to exclude these models from the autogenerate process.
 These are added to a list in your metadata called `pgai_managed_tables` and you can exclude them by adding the following to your `env.py`:

 ```python